My Works

 I chose to fix the foundation first.

 I expanded the scope — without being asked to.
-Instead of patching the existing library, I rebuilt it from the ground up: complete interaction states, usage guidelines, semantic rules, and accessibility specs embedded directly into each component.
+Instead of patching the existing library, I rebuilt it from the ground up: a three-layer documentation framework (Usage, Specs, Accessibility) applied consistently to 11 core components.
+The accessibility specs didn't live in a separate doc — they were embedded directly in the Figma component panel.
+Every component shipped self-contained.

 The risk was real.
-Two months is not a lot of time to rebuild a system.
-I prioritized ruthlessly — 11 components that covered the highest-impact patterns across the platform, nothing more.
+Two months isn't a lot of time to rebuild a system.
+I prioritized ruthlessly — 11 components covering the highest-impact patterns, nothing more.

 The System